When is Flea Season: Map by State

 Learn where to check your pet for pests

 There are common areas where parasites like to nest on your pet.
-Know the signs of fleas and where to look for ticks.
+Know the signs of fleas like:

 Understand how to remove ticks on dogs